librato/librato-rails/README.md

 You can set an optional prefix to all metrics reported by `librato-rails` in your [configuration](https://github.com/librato/librato-rails/wiki/Configuration).
 This can be helpful for isolating test data or forcing different apps to use different metric names.

+## Tracking Deploys

+It can be very useful to track your deploys using [annotations](http://dev.librato.com/v1/annotations) so you can use them to monitor the impact of changes to your app.
+Take a look at the [librato-rake-deploytrack gem](https://github.com/Jimdo/librato-rake-deploytrack) for an easy install option or [this ticket](https://github.com/librato/librato-rails/issues/41#issuecomment-50595104) for examples of how you can write your own.

 ## Use with Background Workers / Cron Jobs

 `librato-rails` is designed to run within a long-running process and report periodically.
 Intermittently running rake tasks and most background job tools (delayed job, resque, queue_classic) don't run long enough for this to work.